Skip to main content

 The Problem with Scripted Speech

 Textbooks and standard courses do a good job introducing grammar basics, vocabulary, and polite expressions.
 Yet, most shy away from the messy, ever-evolving world of slang, idioms, and local turns of phrase.
-This gap matters: research published in international language education journals shows that learners who use only formal or “safe” expressions often sound stilted, out of place, or even comically outdated.
+This gap matters, it shows that learners who use only formal or “safe” expressions often sound stilted, out of place, or even comically outdated.

 Slang: The Real Language of Human Connection